 The County continues to provide a link to the NCTCOG's sampling program and data.
 Collin County will monitor the NTCOG's web site for updated water quality data and update their storm water web page to reflect the new data.
-A Request for Qualifications was issued by NCTCOG on June 19,2017 for continued monitoring to begin in late 2017.
+No new data became available during 2018.